-From a US perspective, the confidentiality, collection, use and disclosure of personal data, including clinical trial patient-specific information, is subject to governmental regulation generally in the country that the personal data was collected or used.
+The confidentiality, collection, use and disclosure of personal data, including clinical trial patient-specific information, is subject to governmental regulation generally in the country that the personal data was collected or used.
 For example, United States federal regulations under the Health Insurance Portability and Accountability Act of 1996, or ("HIPAA"), and as amended in 2014 by the Health Information Technology for Economic and Clinical Health ("HITECH") Act, require individuals' written authorization, in addition to any required informed consent, before Protected Health Information may be used for research.
 HIPAA specifies standards for de-identifications and for limited data sets.
 We are both directly and indirectly affected by the privacy provisions surrounding individual authorizations because many investigators and organizations with whom we are involved in clinical trials and in our services are directly subject to them as a HIPAA "covered entity" and because we obtain identifiable health information from third parties that are subject to such regulations.
-As there are some instances where we are a HIPAA "business associate" of a "covered entity", we can also be directly liable to the covered entity contractually for mishandling protected health information and, under HIPAA's enforcement scheme, we can be subject to up to \$1.9 million per year in civil money penalties for identical HIPAA violations.
-The per violation penalties and calendar year cap on penalties are adjusted annually for inflation under the Federal Civil Penalties Inflation Adjustment Act.
+As there are some instances where we are a HIPAA "business associate" of a "covered entity", we can also be directly liable to the covered entity for mishandling protected health information and, under HIPAA's enforcement scheme, we can be subject to up to \$1.5 million per year in civil penalties for each HIPAA violation.